mattermost/mattermost-developer-documentation/site/content/internal/infrastructure/vpn-cloud.md

     **NOTE:** Do NOT change the port, it will be either 1194, 1195 or something else
    <span style="display:block;text-align:center;width:50%">![Pritunl Config remote](/img/vpn_cloud_11.jpg)</span>

-7. After following these steps you should be able to connect to VPN and then to resolve private DNS entries.
+7. After following these steps you should be able to connect to VPN and resolve private DNS entries.

+## Gnome VPN Client
+1. Go to the [VPN server](https://pritunl.core.cloud.mattermost.com) and select **Sign in with OneLogin**.

+2. Connect with your OneLogin username and password and when prompted input the OTP (One Time Password).

+3. Click `Download Profiles` and save the `.tar` file to your filesystem.

+4. Extract the `.tar` file (`tar xf yourusername.tar`) and note the location of the `.ovpn` file.

+5. Open the Gnome Settings manager and navigate to **Network > VPN**.
+Click the `+` to create a new VPN connection.

+6. Choose **Import from file...**.

+7. Select the `.ovpn` file downloaded earlier through the file picker.

+8. Open the **IPv4** tab and select **Use this connection only for resources on its network**.

+9. Open the **IPv6** tab and select **Use this connection only for resources on its network**.

+10. If desired, rename the VPN to something friendlier in **Identity > Name**.

+11. Choose **Add** to save the configuration.

+12. From now on, enable the VPN through the taskbar picker in the upper right corner of Gnome.

 ## Older Setup of VPN access on OpenVPN